120 minutes including a Q&A

 • A certificate of completion

-• The on-demand recording to watch at your convenience
+• The on-demand recording to watch at your convenience, for at least one year

 • A handout in PDF format for viewing or self-printing